Carnival Ecstasy accidents and incidents

 On July 20, 1998, a laundry room fire caused minor injuries to 8 passengers and 14 crew, as well as serious damages to the ship.
-The amount of total losses was over USD 17 million (the ship's entire stern was charred).
+The number of total losses was over USD 17 million (vessel's entire stern was charred).

-The accident occurred while the ship was en-route to Key West FL, carrying a total of 2565 passengers and 916 crew.
-The fire started in the ship's main laundry room, then through the ventilation system spread to the aft mooring deck and ignited the mooring lines.
-Then the ship lost power and started drifting.
+The accident occurred en-route from Miami to Key West FL.
+The ship was carrying a total of 2565 passengers and 916 crew.
+The fire started in the main laundry room, then through the ventilation system spread to the aft mooring deck and ignited the mooring lines (ropes).
+Then the ship lost propulsion power and started steering and drifting.
 The Captain called the USCG for assistance.
 Six tugboats responded to assist and tow the cruise ship.